History of the SPC

-In addition, the SPC-hosted activities raise awareness about philanthropy and so benefit both the College and community academically, socially and culturally.
+Also, the SPC-hosted activities raise awareness about philanthropy and so benefit both the College and community academically, socially, and culturally.
 In 2010, the Idaho Chapter of the Association of Fundraising Professionals awarded the Outstanding Youth in Philanthropy award to the SPC in recognition of its philanthropic efforts throughout the Nampa-Caldwell community.

 Student Philanthropy Grants

-The Collge of Idaho Student Philanthropy Council solicits applications for grants once per year.
+The College of Idaho Student Philanthropy Council solicits applications for grants once per year.
 In recent years the due date has varied from early February to mid-April.
-The 2017 grant cycle is closed, and awards have been made.
-Our paper-based process of mailing applications is being phased out and replaced with an electronic submissions process, anticipated to be ready in early 2018.

-Every attempt has been made to make C of I grant forms compatible with Adobe®Reader®.
-Use of PDF preview in your web browser is not recommended for filling out or saving Adobe® forms.
+Every attempt has been made to make College grant forms compatible with Adobe®Reader®.
+The use of PDF preview in your web browser is not recommended for filling out or saving Adobe® forms.